-The granting of relief or redress under this Act is not necessarily to be restricted to the specific claim made nor to the subject matter of the claim.
+(1) The granting of relief or redress under this Act is not necessarily to be restricted to the specific claim made nor to the subject matter of the claim.

+(2) However subsection (1) does not prevent the arbitrator from determining that a matter is beyond the scope of the application for conciliation that preceded the application for arbitration and should be the subject of another application for conciliation.

 [Section 189 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+8.]

 190. Directions by arbitrator